-B.Com Ist Year Balance Of Trade And Balance Of Payment Study Notes Question Answers All Question Answers Notes Topic Wise Study Notes Unit-wise Syllabus Notes
+B.Com Ist Year Balance Of Trade & Balance Of Payment Long Notes

-Balance of Trade and Balance of Payments Nots
+Balance of Trade and Balance of Payments Notes

 Q.10.
 Distinguish between balance of trade and balance of payment.
 What are the reasons of disequilibrium in Balance of Payment? (meerut2014)